Learn About CFE Membership

 What’s the greatest benefit of CFE membership?
 The first thing that comes to mind for most members is the chance to work with and learn from experts and stakeholders across the country working in a variety of sectors.
 But there are many more benefits of CFE membership.
 For more information, view our 2023 Membership Benefits.

 CFE does expect members to help with fundraising for the Network in various ways as appropriate and at capacities that work for each organization or individual.
 Learn more about our fundraising principles here.

 What’s the greatest value of CFE membership?

 - A chance to work with and learn from experts and stakeholders across the country working in a variety of sectors.

 - The ability to access resources such as presentations and fact sheets, and to get help with technical health and sciences questions from network experts.

-- CFE’s Grassroots Participation Fund supports participation from individuals and organizations whose constituencies are the most impacted by harmful chemicals.
+- CFE’s Building Power & Action Fund supports participation from individuals and organizations whose constituencies are the most impacted by harmful chemicals.

 - CFE’s Emerging Leaders Cohort enables emerging leaders from BIPOC communities and BIPOC-led organizations to develop leadership skills through workshops, mentorship, and direct project leadership experience.

 - The camaraderie and friendship.
 During times of isolation, the Network has been a safe haven for many.